awesome-selfhosted/awesome-selfhosted-data/.github/ISSUE_TEMPLATE/addition.md

   - Nodejs
   - Deb
   - Docker
-# required, see https://github.com/awesome-selfhosted/awesome-selfhosted-data/tree/master/tags for the full list of tags
+# list of tags (categories), see https://github.com/awesome-selfhosted/awesome-selfhosted-data/tree/master/tags for the full list of tags
 tags:
   - Automation
   - Calendar & Contacts - CalDAV or CardDAV Servers
   - Bookmarks and Link Sharing
   - Pastebins
-# required if the software depends on a third-party service outside the user's control, else remove
+# (optional, yes/no, default no) whether the software depends on a third-party service outside the user's control
 depends_3rdparty: yes
-# optional, link to an interactive demo of the software
+# (optional) link to an interactive demo of the software
 demo_url: "https://my.awesome.softwar.e/demo"
-# optional, link to a list of clients/addons/plugins/apps/bots... for the software
+# (optional) link to a list of clients/addons/plugins/apps/bots... for the software
 related_software_url: "https://my.awesome.softwar.e/apps"
 ```